crossbario/crossbar/DEVELOPERS.md

 [Milestone for 0.11.0](https://github.com/crossbario/crossbar/milestones/0.11.0)

-* Python 3
+* **Python 3** - Crossbar.io runs on Python 3 now!
-* new logging
+* **new logging** - All the code uses a completely new logging system.
+Lots of improvements to logged information amount and selection.
-* various improvements in error handling
+* **various improvements in error handling**
-* File Upload service
+* **File Upload service** - A Web service that provides file upload from browser that works with large files and can be resumed.
-* various bug fixes and enhancement
+* **various bug fixes and enhancement** - Really a lot.
+In particular startup, shutdown and failure behavior, treatment of errors originating in user code and so on.

 ### 0.12.0